-UNBC has exposure to the following risks from its use of financial instruments: credit risk, market risk and liquidity risk.
+UNBC has exposure to the following risks from its use of financial instruments:, credit risk, interest rate risk, liquidity risk and foreign exchange risk.
 The Board of Governors, through management, ensures that the University has processes in place to identify and monitor major risks.